What is retinaldehyde (retinal) and how does it compare to retinol and tretinoin?

 I used tretinoin for nearly a year and, after pushing through the initial irritation, I did notice skin smoothing benefits.

-But it also caused ongoing dryness for me and in the end I decided to opt for the middle ground – retinaldehyde.
+But it also caused ongoing dryness and slight redness for me – something we want to avoid because while short-term irritation and inflammation can be useful to skin, long-term is definitely not.
+In the end I decided to opt for the middle ground – retinaldehyde.

-Retinal
+Retinal v retinol

 More commonly known as retinal, this retinoid bridges retinol and retinoic acid and that’s because in order to have an effect on the skin vitamin A must first be converted to reach its biologically active form (retinoic acid).